pablomat/eftg-cli/README.md

-    publish_feed - publish a new feed base price as a witness wallet - open cli_wallet in the container remote_wallet - open cli_wallet in the container connecting to a remote seed enter - enter a bash session in the container logs - show all logs inc. docker logs, and EFTG logs change_password - change the password of an EFTG account
+    publish_feed - publish a new feed base price as a witness wallet - open cli_wallet in the container remote_wallet - open cli_wallet in the container connecting to a remote seed rpcnode - setup and configure an RPC node enter - enter a bash session in the container logs - show all logs inc. docker logs, and EFTG logs change_password - change the password of an EFTG account